Repointing Cost

 What is the best way to clean bricks after repointing?

-If you notice any residue to dust on your bricks, then you should take a medium soft bristle brush on the face of bricks and perform a sweeping motion to get rid of it.
+If you notice any residue or dust on your bricks, then you should take a medium soft bristle brush on the face of the bricks and perform a sweeping motion to get rid of it.

 If you have any dry mortar stuck on your bricks, then this can be much harder to remove, and you may require a hose and drilling equipment to get rid of the tough material.

-You need to make sure that the wall is wet before any drilling can occur as this will prevent damage to the bricks.
-You can also use a chisel to get rid of any mortar build-ups and breaking them down into small pieces to avoid difficult breakages.
+You need to make sure that the wall is wet before any drilling can occur, as this will prevent damage to the bricks.
+You can also use a chisel to get rid of any mortar build-ups and break them down into small pieces to avoid difficult breakages.

 Do I need planning permission or building regulations approval before repointing?